Andrea Ackerman

-Biography
+Education

 At Yale, Ackerman studied physics and biophysics; afterward, she graduated from Harvard Medical School and practiced as a psychiatrist and psychoanalyst.
 She has used digital technology since the mid-1990s in order to fabricate her work, which dabbles in the realms concerning technology, nature, aesthetics, and ethics.

+Career

 She imbues objects with qualities not ordinarily occurring in nature, and in doing so fabricates a “synthetic” nature.
 Specific aspects of 2D and 3D still and animation software are applied in subtle ways like using effects meant for fluids on rose petals or skin.
 Ackerman believes finding meaningful ways to use these effects is essential to the evocation of a seamless transformation - digital to human.

 Ackerman has taught 3D computer modeling (Maya) at Pratt Institute in Brooklyn, was a co-director of ISEA2011, and is an editor of Leonardo Electronic Almanac, most recently, the associate editor of Uncontainable, the exhibition catalog of electronic art exhibited at ISEA2011, Istanbul.
 Ackerman lives in New York, New York with her husband and two children.